Boerewors translated means “Farmers Sausage,” It originated in the Karoo (South Africa) and is often cooked in a spiral on the braai (Barbecue).

 - 2 ml grated nutmeg

 - 30 g fine salt

 First, prepare the coriander by roasting it slightly until the seeds turn a golden brown colour.
 Once they are golden brown, empty them into a pestle and mortar, grind, and then sift to remove the husks.

 Cut the meat into 50 mm cubes and combine with the spice and seasoning.
 Mince the meat and dice the spek.
 Add spek and vinegar to the minced meat and mix lightly but thoroughly.
 Loosely stuff the minced meat into sausage casings.

 Turn the finished sausage into a spiral and let it rest for 24 hours.

 It takes us from start to finish about three hours to make 6 months’ supply of boerewors.
-We also make other sausages at the same time, to add variety to our meals.
+We also make other sausages simultaneously to add variety to our meals.

 South African Sausage Casings

-Once you have made a few batches it gets really easy and you can make a lot of sausages really quickly.
-I hope you enjoyed this article if you have any questions please leave a comment.
+Once you have made a few batches, it gets really easy, and you can make a lot of sausages quickly.
+I hope you enjoyed this article if you have any questions, please leave a comment.